MQ-software-carpentry/2020-09-21-intro-to-r/index.md

 Modify the block below if there are any special requirements.
 {% endcomment %}
 <p id="requirements">
-  <strong>Requirements:</strong> Participants must bring a laptop with a
+  <strong>Requirements:</strong>
-  Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  Participants must have access to a device (preferably not a tablet or Chomebook) with a modern browser.
+Please ensure you have ZOOM videoconference application installed.
 </p>

 {% comment %}